bjw-s-labs/home-ops/README.md

 Welcome to my home operations repository.

-Lots of fun (to me at least :wink:) stuff can be found, poke around my [clusters](./clusters/) directory to see what they are running.
+Lots of fun (to me at least :wink:) stuff can be found, poke around my [Kubernetes clusters](./k8s/clusters/) directory to see what they are running.
 Feel free to open a [GitHub Issue](https://github.com/bjw-s/home-ops/issues/new).

 For more information, head on over to my [docs](https://bjw-s.github.io/home-ops/).